 In layman's terms, the adsorbate is generally the substance being adsorbed-the contaminant to be removed; while the adsorbent is the material doing the adsorbing.
 For a number of reasons, the chemical characteristics of the adsorbate are important.
 These characteristics determine the size and configuration of the particular molecule to be adsorbed."
 Molecule size is important for three reasons.
 First, as size increases, solubility decreases.
 Secondly, the adsorbate's molecular size is relevant because all adsorbents rely heavily on internal surface areas for full use of their adsorption capabilities.
 Figure 1 shows the effect of molecular size on the reaction of adsorption.
 Therefore, it's important to know that if the molecule is too large, adsorption will be hindered.
-This hindrance is a direct result of the large molecule blocking or not being able to penetrate pores or

-The adsorbate and adsorbent
+This hindrance is a direct result of the large molecule blocking or not being able to penetrate pores or The adsorbate and adsorbent pathways within the adsorbent.
+Lastly, larger molecules tend to diffuse slower and require more time for full equilibrium.
+Even though the size and configuration of the adsorbate molecule are of great significance, molecular form is also of great. meaningfulness.
+Whether the molecule is in an ionic or neutral state, or is a branched isomer or a straight chain (see Glossary) will have an impact on removal of the adsorbate because of how varying configurations relate to that of the carbon, or adsorbent.
+The size, configuration and form of a molecule affect the rate of diffusion of an adsorbate in any given solution.
+The adsorbentLikewise, the adsorbent's chemical and physical properties are rather vital.
+It's s these properties that successfully remove materials from a solution.
+The chemical properties include the degree of ionization of the adsorbent's surface, the types of functional groups on the adsorbent and the degree to which these properties can be altered by contact with a solution."
+Ionized or function on active groups the adsorbent's surface allow chemical interactions of "chemisorption," which usually produce effects different from and less reversible than physical adsorption.
+Also, the capability of the chemical nature of the adsorbate to be treated can also have either beneficial or adverse effects on the adsorption process

-Upon contact with water containing soluble organic materials, GAC selectively removes these materials by ad sorption.
+Upon contact with water containging soluble organic materials, GAC selectively removes these materials by ad sorption.
 Ad sorption is the phenomenon whereby molecules adhere to a surface with which they come into contact due to forces of attraction at the surface.
 The use of surface energy to attract and hold molecules is a physical process, not a chemical one.